jinyan-li1/recipe-collection/README.md

-# assignment-02
+Recipe Collection App

+Written with Vanilla HTML, CSS & JavaScript

-Create an API using nodejs and express that does CRUD (Create, Read, Update and Delete) operations using Mysql.
-Put the API in a `api` folder.
+API folder contains an API using nodejs and express that does CRUD (Create, Read, Update and Delete) operations using Mysql.

-Example applications: note-taking, recipe collection, movie/book review, blog,... etc

-Create a client webpage that connects to your API and includes the following pages:
+Client folder contains a client webpage that connects to the API and includes the following functions:
-- Show lists of all the existing items in the database
+- Show lists of all the existing recipes in the database
-- Show details of each individual item when the user selects
+- Show details of each individual recipe when the user selects
-- Give edit and delete option for each item
+- Provide edit and delete option for each recipe
-- Add a new item to the database using a form (with at least 2 fields)
+- User can add a new recipe to the database using a form
-- Make sure you have data validation in both frontend and backend
+- Have data validation in both frontend and backend

-Put the webpage in a `client` folder

-Write clear, clean, and concise code.
-Functions should perform only one task.
-Function and variable names should be meaningful (not x) to let other developers know what they are used for.
-This should show consideration and problem-solving skills, try to do things as efficiently as you can.
-All HTML pages will be validated with W3C validator.
-Your CSS code should not contain any unnecessary and duplicate style